opinner/opinner.github.io/slides.md

 ### Relation to Mixing
 <!-- .slide: style="text-align: left;"> -->

+Assuming no advection and turbulent transport, the steady- state budget equation for turbulent kinetic energy (TKE) simplifies to PS 1 B 5 e, with the production of TKE from mean flow shear PS and the buoyancy flux B, balancing the viscous dissipation e (see methods section).
+In stable stratification,
+B is a sink for the TKE budget.

-An often used approach is (turbulent) diapycnal diffusivity
+An often used approach is (turbulent) diapycnal diffusivity Time evolution fo bouyancy $b=-g \rho /\rho_0$

+$ \frac{\partial b}{\partial t} $

 $ \kappa_\rho = \varGamma \frac{\varepsilon}{N^2}$ ([Osborn relation](#Osborn1980))
 $$